-The Bonds are freely transferable and have since the Issue Date on 11 February 2020 been available for trading on the secondary market through the Norwegian CSD.
+The Bonds and Additional Bonds are freely transferable and have since the Issue Date on 11 February 2020 and 9 September been available for trading on the secondary market through the Norwegian CSD.

-Pursuant to the Bond Terms the Issuer will apply for a listing of the Bonds on the Oslo Stock Exchange as soon as possible after the Prospectus has been approved by the NFSA, and admission to trading of the Bonds is expected to commence on or about 25 May 2020.
+The Initial Bonds are listed on Oslo Stock Exchange and the Additional Bonds will be automatically listed on the Oslo Stock Exchange after the conversion from the Temporary ISIN to the Ordinary ISIN and once the Prospectus has been approved by the NFSA.
+Admission to trading of the Additional Bonds is expected to commence on or about 20 October 2020.